 #3.
 Crossing the Causeway

 After clearing Singapore Immigration, proceed to the ground level to re-board the buses.
-Those taking SJE should re-board SJE only.
-Those taking CW1 / CW2 can queue and board any CW buses, including CWL, that come along.
+Those taking SJE should board SJE only.
+Those taking CW1 / CW2 / CW5 can board any CW buses, including CWL, that come along.

 Those taking SBS Transit 160 / 170 / 170X / SMRT 950 can queue in any of the 3 lanes and board any SBS Transit / SMRT buses that come along.
 Tap your EZ-Link card again to "resume" the journey.

-No extra charges will be incurred here — except if you decide to change to other bus services by different operators (will need to buy a new ticket in Singapore dollars).
+No extra charges will be incurred at this point — except if you decide to change to other bus service (need to buy new ticket in Singapore dollars).

 After boarding the bus, it will cross the Singapore-Johor Causeway.
-Buses and other heavy vehicles will use dedicated lanes to JB CIQ.
-On Sundays and public holidays, there will be much lesser heavy vehicles, making buses the fastest mode of transportation on the Causeway.
+Buses and other heavy vehicles use a dedicated lane to JB CIQ.
+On Sundays or public holidays, there will be much lesser heavy vehicles, making buses the fastest mode of transportation on the Causeway.

 #4.
 Clearing Malaysia Immigration

-On reaching JB CIQ, alight once more and proceed to clear Malaysia Immigration.
-Those taking SBS Transit / SMRT buses should tap the EZ-Link card again to "suspend" the journey.
+On reaching JB CIQ, alight from the bus once more and proceed to clear Malaysia Immigration.
+Those taking SBS Transit / SMRT buses should tap the EZ-Link cards again to end the journey (even though "suspended" will be shown).

-Note: Johor Bahru immigration is a border crossing with NO visa-on-arrival, so make sure you have free or valid visa before going there.
+Note: Johor Bahru immigration is a border-crossing with NO visa-on-arrival, so make sure you have free or valid visa before going there.
 Passports must have at least 6 months of validity period.
 Work permit holders must bring along your work permits as required by Malaysia Immigration.
-Singapore Immigration officers will also ask to see it to ensure work permit holders meet the requirements by Malaysia Immigration to avoid inconvenience after crossing the Causeway.
+Singapore Immigration officers will also ask to see it to ensure work permit holders meet the requirements by Malaysia Immigration to avoid unnecessary hassles after crossing the road-bridge.

-During peak hours or on weekends, expect 1 to 2 hours to clear immigration.
+During peak hours or on weekends, expect 1~2 hours to clear immigration.
 It takes less than 10 minutes during non-peak hours.
+For Singapore passport holders, use the auto-gates for auto-clearance — no need to submit MDAC form for land crossings and no longer need to enrol to use auto-gates too.

-After clearing Malaysia Immigration, head straight to the bus platform ("Platform Bas") at the ground level to re-board respective buses.
+After clearing Malaysia customs, head to the bus platform ("Platform Bas") at the ground level of JB CIQ for buses to Larkin Sentral.

-Those taking SJE should re-board a SJE service at no extra cost.
-Those taking CW1 or CW2 can board CWL that goes to Larkin Sentral with the ticket stubs.
-Those taking SBS Transit 160 / 170 / 170X / SMRT 950 should board SBS Transit 170 to Larkin Sentral (distance charging applies for EZ-Link card holders).
+Those taking Singapore-Johor Express (SJE) should re-board a SJE service at no extra cost.
+Those taking Causeway Link CW1 / CW2 / CW5 should transfer to Causeway Link CWL that goes to Larkin Sentral with the ticket stubs.
+Those taking SBS Transit 160 / 170 / 170X / SMRT 950 can take SBS Transit 170 to Larkin Sentral (distance-charging applies for EZ-Link card holders).

-However, if SBS Transit 170 is taking a long time to arrive, switch to other bus services (except SJE) that are heading to Larkin Sentral.
-After reinstatement in 2022, the fare for CWL to Larkin has been revised to RM2.60.
+If any of the services (SBS Transit 170 / Causeway Link CWL / SJE) is taking a long time to arrive, switch to other bus services that are heading to Larkin Sentral.
+A new fare is required:

 #6.
 Get Ticket to Other Destinations

-You can buy tickets at the manned counters with identification document.
+You can buy ticket at the manned ticketing counters (01~08) or if using cash.
 Expect long queues during peak period.

-There are automated e-ticketing kiosks as well and it takes just a few easy steps (less than 5 minutes) to purchase tickets using cashless methods only.
-Passport details are no longer needed.
-Queue at the manned counters if using cash payment.
+There are automated e-ticketing kiosks as well and it takes just a few easy steps (less than 5 minutes) to purchase a ticket using cashless methods only — queue at the manned counters if using cash.
+There will be a RM1 on top of bus fare for “facility charge” (boarding pass) per ticket.

 Enjoy your journey!